MeryemAk/dRNASeq/README.md

-# Bacterial_assembly
+# Dual RNA-Seq workflow
-Nextflow script for assembly, polishing, mapping, QC and annotation of bacterial genomes from Nanopore data.
-The workflow can be used on Linux or Windows.
-All the different tools run in different containers inside a Nextflow container (optional), which makes the bacterial assembly workflow independent of the platform used.
-The container images used in the workflow are freely avalaible on the StaPH-B repository (https://hub.docker.com/u/staphb) or are custom made.
+This Nextflow pipeline is designed for the analysis of dual RNA-seq data from vaginal swabs.
+It performs preprocessing, quality control (QC), mapping, and quantification of reads from both host (human) and microbial (Candida and bacterial) genomes.
+The workflow is compatible with Linux and Windows and uses Docker containers for tool execution, ensuring platform independence.
+The container images are freely available on the [StaPH-B Docker repository](https://hub.docker.com/

 ## Tools used in the workflow